bth0001/Tic-Tac-Toe/README.md

 ##Overview:

 "Tic-Tac-Tide & Tigers" is a simple, two-player Tic-Tac-Toe game with an Iron Bowl theme.
-Auburn is the home team, 'Bama lost the coin toss, and Auburn has chosen to have the first move.
+Auburn is the home team, 'Bama lost the coin toss, and Auburn has chosen to have the first move!
+Will the Tigers or the Tide be victorious?

 [http://bth0001.github.io/Tic-Tac-Toe/](http://bth0001.github.io/Tic-Tac-Toe/)